jadecobra/python_tdd_exercises/source/calculator/calculator_5.rst

               self.random_first_number+self.random_second_number
           )

 the test passes.
-The `starred expression`_ gives the items of the list in the same order every time, this means these statements are the same
+The `starred expressions`_ gives the items of the list in the same order every time, this means these statements are the same

 .. code-block:: python